Kelly Brignac

 Current Courses

 Kelly Brignac is a historian of the Atlantic World, particularly the abolition of slavery and the rise of forced labor practices that came after slavery’s end.
-Her current book project, “Defining Slavery in the Age of Abolition: The Forced Indenture of Africans in the French Empire, 1817-1861,” investigates the forced indenture of Africans in the French Atlantic and Indian Oceans after the abolition of trans-Atlantic slaving and slavery.
+Her current book project, “Immoral Debt: Abolition, Labor, and the End of Slavery in the French Empire” (forthcoming, University of Pennsylvania Press) investigates the forced indenture of Africans in the French Atlantic and Indian Oceans after the abolition of trans-Atlantic slaving and slavery.
 Under this system, French administrators and colonists bought enslaved men, women, and children from African slaving markets, then forced the captive into a fourteen-year indenture contract for French colonists.
 French administrators argued that the practice “redeemed” Africans from slavery, but a close reading of administrative correspondence and indenture contracts reveals that the workers understood themselves to be traded as captives.
 The project investigates themes of power and coercion in its exploration of the legal mechanisms used to hold Africans in captivity during the age of abolition.
 Research for the project in France (including the overseas department of Réunion), Senegal, and the U.K. has been generously supported by a number of funders, including the National Endowment for the Humanities, the Fulbright IIE, and Harvard University.

 Kelly holds a B.A. in History from Millsaps College, an M.A. in History from Vanderbilt University, and a PhD in History from Harvard University.